grbeno/grbeno.github.io/pages/dj_deployment.md

     Add **heroku/nodejs** Buildpack

-* Complete the process on your computer
+* Complete the process on your system

     Add your heroku domain to the `ALLOWED_HOST` in `config/settings.py`